shannxf/ML6xGDGKUL_AIAccelerate2025/README.md

 **Code Submission:**

-- Push your code to this GitHub repository
+- Copy our repository and recreate it on your own repository by using a git fork (clone)
+- You can push your code to this newly created GitHub repository copy as desired (to your own repository).
+Pushing allows you to share your code with your teammates and allows us to see your progress to better help you along the way.
+- Give all of the ML6 evaluators access to this repository by (settings > collaborators): usernames are "clemvg", "MatthiasCami8", "TheoDepr", "cas-ML6".
 - Keep code readable and well-documented
-- **Deadline**: Last commit before the specified deadline will be evaluated
+- **Deadline**: Last commit before the specified deadline will be evaluated!

 **Presentation Submission:**